okinp/CinderSeminarFrown/readme.md

 ## OS X

-For the code to compile, we first need to change a user defined setting named "CINDER_PATH" that can be found in each project's Build Settings and is shown below:
+For the code to compile, we first need to change a user defined setting named "CINDER_PATH", that can be found in each project's Build Settings and is shown below:

 ![Cinder Path](/readmeAssets/CINDER_PATH.png)

-In there, we must put the relative path that takes us from the location of the .xcodeproj to the Cinder folder that is show below:
+In there, we must put the relative path that takes us from the location of the .xcodeproj to the Cinder folder that is shown below:

 ![Cinder Folder](/readmeAssets/CinderFolder.png)